The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Results and Discussion

-We show, via the black star in Figure \ref{fig:BPT_stack}, that our stack of $z \sim 2.3$ star-forming galaxies is also offset from the SDSS SFG locus, lying in parameter space consistent with KBSS-MOSFIRE and MOSDEF.
-While we cannot place each individual galaxy in our sample on this plot due to skyline contamination, particularly of H$\beta$, we note that our stack lies below the ``maximum starburst" demarcation (dotted black line) of \citet{Kewley2001}, the empirical demarcation (dashed brown line) between SFGs and AGN of \citet{Kauffmann2003}, and the theoretical, $z=2.30$, upper-limit SFG locus (red dotted-dashed line) of \citet{Kewley2013}.
-We also note that the large uncertainty of our stack in log([\ion{N}{2}] / H$\alpha$) is the result of [\ion{N}{2}] $\lambda$6583 only being detected in the composite spectrum with 2$\sigma$ significance.
+We show, via the black star in Figure \ref{fig:BPT_stack}, that our stack of $z \sim 2.3$ star-forming galaxies is also offset from the SDSS SFG locus, lying in parameter space consistent with KBSS-MOSFIRE and MOSDEF.\footnote{We note that the location of our stack on the BPT can also be occupied by low-metallicity fast shocks which can present in our spectroscopy as a faint, broad emission component \citep[e.g.,][Figure 11]{Allen2008, Kewley2019}.
+Measurement and analysis of this possible contaminant are beyond the scope of this paper, but we refer the reader to \citet{Freeman2019} for a study of broad nebular emission in higher-mass MOSDEF galaxies.} While we cannot place each individual galaxy in our sample on this plot due to skyline contamination, particularly of H$\beta$, we note that our stack lies below the ``maximum starburst" demarcation (dotted black line) of \citet{Kewley2001}, the empirical demarcation (dashed brown line) between SFGs and AGN of \citet{Kauffmann2003}, and the theoretical, $z=2.30$, upper-limit SFG locus (red dotted-dashed line) of \citet{Kewley2013}.
+We also note that the large uncertainty of our stack in log([\ion{N}{2}]/H$\alpha$) is the result of [\ion{N}{2}] $\lambda$6583 only being detected in the composite spectrum with 2$\sigma$ significance.

 While the [\ion{N}{2}] $\lambda$6583 measurement in our composite is fairly uncertain, the location of our stack along the $x$-axis of the N2-BPT is interesting when compared to the $M_\ast$-binned stacks of SFGs (the blue-gray squares) from the MOSDEF survey and \citet[][S21]{Sanders2021}.
 This is because of the monotonic relationship that exists between log([\ion{N}{2}] $\lambda$6583/H$\alpha$) and metallicity; as this strong-line ratio increases, metallicity increases \citep{Pettini&Pagel2004, Maiolino2008, Curti2017, Bian2018, Sanders2021}.
 By the mass-metallicity relation \citep[e.g.,][]{Tremonti2004, Sanders2021}, as this ratio increases, the stellar mass of galaxies should then also increase on average.
 We see this with the MOSDEF stacks, where in the upper right-hand section of the plot, we list the median stellar masses of the stacks in order of increasing [\ion{N}{2}]/H$\alpha$.
 Here in this list we have also included, in bold, the median stellar mass of our dwarf galaxy stack, which, based on its positioning in the BPT, predictably has the lowest listed median stellar mass.
 In this, we show that our sample is a complementary extension in stellar mass to the MOSDEF (and KBSS-MOSFIRE) survey, extending its mass range into the dwarf galaxy regime ($M_\ast < 10^9\ \rm{M_\odot}$).